mwmorale/create_and_analyze_process/README.md

 # create_and_analyze_process
 Create and then analyze this process

-Using Windows, I am using C to explore "windows.h" (from Win32 API) in order to create my own process and then analyze this process.
+Using Windows specifically...
+I am using C to explore "windows.h" (from Win32 API) in order to create my own app/program, spawn a process of this and then analyze this process and its data.
 Our output should include details such as process ID, thread ID, process handler, thread handler etc.